 Participatory Observations

-- Attended 2 offline events to watch how members interacted with the app in person
+- Attended two offline events to watch how members used the app in person.

-- Joined the in-app group chat to catch organic feedback and complaints as they happened
+- Joined the in-app group chat to track organic feedback and complaints over several weeks.

 Stakeholder Interviews

-- Talked to co-founders about member behaviours and company values
+- Talked to both co-founders about member behaviour, company values and what they had heard from members.

-- Reviewed member feedback that the team had already collected
+- Reviewed the member feedback they had already collected.

 Design Process